CMPUT 655 Reinforcement Learning 1

 There are two primary goals for this course: to become an expert in the fundamentals of reinforcement learning and to complete a research project in reinforcement learning.

 The goal for the research project is to gain experience properly specifying and answering a research question.
 Projects in courses have a tendency to be too big, and be largely incomplete by the end of the course.
 That will not be acceptable in this course.
 The goal here is to specify a small, feasible question that can be addressed thoroughly within the time-frame of the course.
 No research paper is ever fully complete, but the standard is: could this be submitted to a real research venue?
 This means you have specified a clear question, and obtained clear evidence (complete theoretical statement or thorough empirical study with controls and statistical significance).
+To ensure this occurs, I will provide a list of well-scoped questions and part of class-time will be spent discussing these to help you decide on the project.

 Prerequisites

 The course will use Python 3.
 We will use elementary ideas of probability, calculus, and linear algebra, such as expectations of random variables, conditional expectations, partial derivatives, vectors and matrices.
 Students should either be familiar with these topics or be ready to pick them up quickly as needed by consulting outside resources.
+You will also need to write-up your papers in LaTeX.

 Course Topics